-The most important of those pumps is the Na+-K+ ATPase, see [166], which uses the energy stored in ATP molecules to pump Na+ out of the cell and K+ in.
-There are much more of these pumps, many of them use Calcium Ca2+.
-However, neither of these processes will be discussed here in detail as this would go beyond the scope of this thesis, the interested reader may refer to [166] for the physiological details and [93, 94] for the modeling details.
-We will stick to the fact, that the active transport together with the passive transport are essential for the health of a cell itself and for the regulation of the concentration differences.
+The most important of those pumps is the Na+-K+ ATPase, see [167], which uses the energy stored in ATP molecules to pump Na+ out of the cell and K+ in.
+There are much more of these pumps, and many of them use Calcium Ca2+.
+However, none of these processes will be discussed here in detail as this would go beyond the scope of this thesis.
+The interested reader may refer to [167] for physiological details and [94, 95] for modeling details.
+We will stick to the fact, that the active and passive transport are essential for the health of a cell itself and for the regulation of concentration differences.